 How can I be tested to find out if I have an MTHFR mutation?

-Blood testing for MTHFR mutations has become available at standard labs over the past couple of years, and now those tests are becoming more affordable, plus new tests have become available that allow us to test for MTHFR mutations in saliva.
+Blood testing for MTHFR mutations are available at standard labs, plus new tests have become available that allow us to check for MTHFR mutations in saliva.
 Read all about how to test for genetic mutations in this article.

-I offer these tests for patients in my Connecticut office (New York has not approved the saliva testing).
-Alternatively, you could ask your medical doctor to test for an MTHFR mutation in your next set of bloodwork, but keep in mind that insurance does not always cover this test (it depends on your health issues).
+You could ask your doctor to test for an MTHFR mutation in your next set of bloodwork, but keep in mind that insurance does not always cover this test (and it could be expensive).

 Sometimes the best option, especially if you’d like to find out about all of your genetic mutations and related nutrient needs, is to order a saliva test kit yourself online for $99 from 23andme.com.
 They will provide your “raw data” which you can then process through other online programs that will list your genetic mutations.